 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all children are valued.
-Weekly PSHCE and collective worship sessions give children the opportunity to share their views.
+Additional, targeted support and provision Specialist, individualised support and provision Î The views and opinions of all children are valued.
+Regular PSHCE and Collective Worship sessions give children the opportunity to share their views.
 We have a student council with two councillors from each class who are elected by class votes.
 The student council gather the views of all children within the school.
 Pupil conferencing is used to encourage children to talk about their work and identify the next steps in their learning.
-Staff are all trained in the Thrive Approach - a positive way of responding to children and their needs.
-Trusted adults are in place for each child so children feel they are listened too.
 Children with additional needs are included in the School Council.
 Children may be given time to talk with a Teaching Assistant or Teacher.
-Children have individual Thrive plans with specific provision and activities planned.
 Students with SEND are included in all pupil conferencing.
-When appropriate, children are invited to all meetings where their needs are being discussed.
-Children's views are an integral part of TAC meetings and all SEN reviews.
+Some children have individual Thrive action plans and targets When appropriate, children are invited to all meetings where their needs are being discussed.
+Children's views are an integral part of Early Support / TAC meetings and all SEN reviews.
 Children are involved in Action Plans and target setting.
 All plans are presented in a way so that children can access the information.
-Individual support is responsive to the views of the student
+Individual support is responsive to the views of the student Some children have individual Thrive